rexresearch

 Polymer compositions and methods of making them are provided.

-Selected surface layers of the polymers, integral with the polymer
+Selected surface layers of the polymers, integral with the

-body, possess pressure sensitive adhesive properties.
-The polymers
+polymer body, possess pressure sensitive adhesive properties.

-cross-linking of the polymer taking place at the surface.
+of cross-linking of the polymer taking place at the surface.
 The

 polymers are useful as, or in conjunction with, prosthetic